 Lead-acid batteries are susceptible to problems if they are short-cycled or removed from chargers before they’ve fully charged.
 So, try to avoid cutting charging cycles short and recharge them to full capacity often.

-Since it usually takes about ten hours to fully recharge a lead-acid battery, you may find it works well to recharge your batteries overnight.
+Since it usually takes about ten hours to recharge a lead-acid battery fully, you may find it works well to recharge your batteries overnight.
 However, if your warehouse runs multiple shifts, that may not be practical.

 You have to find a way to manage a charging schedule that cycles your batteries well.
 That means depleting them until they only have 20-30% of charge remaining and then recharging them 100% without interruption.